cevr/ftld/README.md

 - `Result`
 - `Task`

-> Note: every collection method can take both an array and an object as input.
-The output type will be inferred based on the input type.

 ## Option

 The `Option` type is a useful way to handle values that might be absent.
 Instead of using `null` or `undefined`, which can lead to runtime errors, the `Option` type enforces handling the absence of a value at the type level.
 It provides a set of useful methods for working with optional values.